CloudReactor/aws-role-template/README.md

 ## Deployer policy, role, and user

 The CloudFormation template `cloudreactor-aws-deploy-role-template.json` creates a policy containing the permissions required to deploy tasks to ECS, as well as a role and user that use that policy.
 The user created is named "cloudreactor-deployer".
-The user's access key ID and access key secret will be shown in the AWS console.
 Note that you don't need to deploy this template if you can use a user or role that is able to deploy tasks to ECS, such as an admin user.

+### Deployer template installation

 To install the template and create these resources: